AS88818/revbox-pipeline/README.md

 **No schema migration**: The DB schema is created once on first run.
 If you need to change the schema, delete the `.db` file and rebuild.
 Not a problem for a v1, but worth noting for production.

-**Built without the real data file**: The carrier Excel file wasn't provided, so I generated synthetic data that replicates the described messiness -- different column names per carrier, mixed date and currency formats, duplicates, nulls, and one unparseable date.
+**Built without the real data file**: The carrier Excel file wasn't provided, so I generated synthetic data that replicates the described messiness: different column names per carrier, mixed date and currency formats, duplicates, nulls, and one unparseable date.
 Every edge case in the brief is covered in the sample.
-When the real file arrives, drop it in `/data` and run -- no changes needed.
+When the real file arrives, drop it in `/data` and run, no changes needed.